What is Integration in Money Laundering?

 • Social Impacts: By fueling crime and corruption, integration undermines societal trust in institutions.
 It can lead to an increase in criminal activities and a decrease in social stability.

 • Legal and Regulatory Impacts: Integration poses significant challenges for law enforcement and regulatory bodies.
-It can overwhelm legal systems, making it difficult to prosecute offenders and recover assets.
+It can overwhelm legal systems, making prosecuting offenders and recovering assets difficult.

 Detecting and preventing integration is a complex task that requires a multi-faceted approach: